jorgedlt/gh-meter/README.md

 5. Commit your changes: `git commit -m 'Add amazing feature'`
 6. Push to the branch: `git push origin feature/amazing-feature`
 7. Open a Pull Request

+### Reporting Issues:
+- **Algorithm concerns**: If you believe the rating system is unfair, please open an issue with specific examples
+- **Ethical issues**: Report any misuse or concerning applications of this tool

 ## 📄 License